loopbackio/loopback-next/packages/authentication/README.md

 ## Overview

-The component demonstrates how to leverage Passport module and extension points provided by LoopBack Next to implement authentication layer.
+The component demonstrates how to leverage Passport module and extension points provided by LoopBack Next to implement an authentication layer.

 ## Installation